sharifkhan96/sharifkhan96/README.md

 Hi there, I'm Sharif 👋

 - 🔭 I’m currently working on https://intelcyb.com/
-- 🌱 I’m currently learning Linux, Networking and secure programming & playing with cool stuff like bug bounty and robotics
+- 🌱 Been busy learning Linux, Networking and secure programming & playing with cool stuff like bug bounty and robotics
 - 👯 I’m looking to collaborate on security related projects
 - 📫 Catch up with me at: https://www.linkedin.com/in/sharif-danish-b5003220a/  @sharifdanish_